ipasimulator/ipasim/docs/README.md

   in `HeadersAnalyzer`.
 - `[emit-all-decls]`: See [`HeadersAnalyzer`](../src/HeadersAnalyzer/README.md).
-- `[irt]`: We renamed folder `InstrumentationRuntime` to `IRt` because the former was too long for Windows. **TODO: Obviously, don't do this.
-Rather move our sources near the root (e.g., `C:\src\`).
-But then also mention that in build instructions.**
+- `[irt]`: We renamed folder `InstrumentationRuntime` to `IRt` because the former was too long for Windows.
 - `[macho]`: We want to read Mach-O object files on Windows, too.
 Alternative to this would be to emit PE/COFF instead, or just DWARF (`-gsplit-dwarf`).
 Then, we wouldn't have to read Mach-O object files.